Samobathi Pain Clinic - 6/Z Umakanta Sen Lane Kolkata 700030

 Tel:+91 9830448748

-Gasserian Ganglion Radio-Frequency Procedure for Trigeminal Neuralgia
+Gasserian Ganglion RF Neurotomy procedure for Trigeminal Neuralgia

-Gasserian ganglion radiofrequency ablation is a long term solution for management of pain due to trigeminal neuralgia.
+Gasserian ganglion radiofrequency ablation is a long-term solution for the management of pain due to trigeminal neuralgia.
+The procedure is usually done under local anaesthesia.

-When Gasserian Ganglion Block is used?
+When Gasserian Ganglion Radiofrequency Ablation is performed?

-How the Procedure is performed ?
+How the Procedure is performed?

 It is performed in OT under sterile condition.
 Patient is usually kept in lying down porition, then under fluroscopic guidance a specialised needle (RF Cannula) is inserted just by the side of the angle of mouth under local anesthesia or under sedation.
 On reaching desired position motor and sensory stimulation is done to confirm the needle position.
 Conventional radiofrequency lesioning with at 65 to 75 degree celcius us usually done for 60 seconds 2-3 cycles.